 Managing Work and Home Responsibilities

 Juggling responsibilities at work and at home can be difficult.
 At times, you may feel as if you're being pulled in two different directions, but the following strategies can help you to "keep it together" when you're feeling stretched.

 As a caregiver, you have a lot of responsibilities.
 Not only do you have to stay on top of your own work tasks and priorities, but you also have to spend time and energy juggling someone else's needs.
 This is where good organizational skills are so important.
 Getting organized will also help you create more time in your day – something every caregiver could use.

-One simple way to be more organized is to use a notebook, or an online tool such as Evernote, as a catch-all for your thoughts, notes and To-Dos.
-Using a notebook allows you to keep all this important information in one place, and you don't have to use precious mental energy to remember everything.
-Keep your notebook organized by starting a new, dated page for each day.
+One simple way to be more organized is to use a notebook, or an online equivalent, as a catch-all for your thoughts, notes and tasks.
+This way, important information is in one place, and you don't have to use precious mental energy trying to remember everything.
+Start a new, dated page each day.

 2. Be Honest and Assertive

-While some people might be reluctant to tell others they're a caregiver, honesty is usually the best policy.
-Your boss and human resources department might be able to offer you more assistance than you expect.
+You might be reluctant to tell others that you're a caregiver, but honesty is usually the best policy.
+Your boss and human resources department might be able to offer you more help than you expect.